Prix D’Excellence en Journalisme Économique et Financier de L’AGPC

 Download the application. | Télécharger l’application.

-First Prize: Tim Kiladze, The Globe and Mail
+First Prize: Tamsin McMahon and Tim Kiladze, The Globe and Mail

-The judging panel gave honourable mentions to the following writers:
+The judging panel gave honourable mentions to the following writer:

 Read about the 2016 winners of this award.